Bioconductor/EuroBioc2020/docs/book_of_abstracts.md

 _Abstract_:
 The study of the human microbiome and its biomedical connections via metagenomic sequencing is quickly progressing with new computational methodologies able to uncover novel microbial features and massive datasets becoming available.
 In this scenario it is important to both develop methods with the highest resolution possible but also to scale them to many thousands of metagenomic samples and make them conveniently available to the community for downstream statistical and machine learning analysis and interpretation.
 In my talk I will describe current efforts on these topics and I will offer my viewpoint on what are the main needs and challenges in the field.

+## Future: Simple, Extendable, Generic Framework for Parallel Processing in R

+_Speaker_: Henrik Bengtsson

+The 'future' package aims at providing a minimal and unifying framework with atomic building blocks for asynchronous, parallel, and distributed computing in R. It is being used to run R code in parallel on the local computer, on remote machines, in the cloud, and on high-performance computing.
+Popular packages such as 'shiny’, 'plumber', and 'drake' use futures internally.
+I will explain what futures are, and how they provide the necessary and sufficient foundation for constructing parallel map-reduce APIs such as 'future.apply', 'furrr', and 'doFuture' (a generic 'foreach' adaptor).
+I will also talk about how Bioconductor’s 'BiocParallel' can fit into the future framework.

 # Birds Of a Feather